Discreet Psychological Expertise

-Core Values of My Counseling Work
+Core Values of My Work

 Introduction

-Psychological counseling is sustained by trust.
-This trust arises not only from professional expertise but above all from a clear ethical stance.
-The following principles express my conviction that counseling can only be effective when it rests on a transparent and binding ethical foundation.
-They serve as a compass and standard of accountability—both for those seeking guidance and for myself.
+Effective psychological expertise begins with trust.
+This trust is rooted not only in professional competence but above all in a clear ethical stance.
+The following principles express my conviction that meaningful work is only possible when it rests on a transparent and binding ethical foundation.
+They serve as a compass and a standard of accountability—both for those seeking guidance and for myself.
 By making my values explicit, I assume responsibility for my actions and invite dialogue.

 Preamble: Human Dignity as an Inherent Foundation